rhettg/BlueOx/README.md

     oxd --collect="*:3514" --log-path=/var/log/blueox/

-Logs are stored in BSON format, so you'll need some tooling for doing log analysis.
+Logs are encoded in the MsgPack format (http://msgpack.org/), so you'll need some tooling for doing log analysis.
 This is easily done with the tool `oxview`.

 For example: